FreuMi/iBeaconSimulator/README.md

 Works only on Linux with BlueZ.
 Tested with Ubuntu 22.04 LTS.

-Uses hcicontrol make sure that it is installed.
+Uses hcitool so make sure that it is installed.

 ### Example
 example.js starts an iBeacon for 20 seconds and after that stops the iBeacon again.